-Students in some MOOCs may now use existing ArcGIS Pro licenses and ArcGIS Online organizational accounts to complete the course content (see Section 1 for details).
+Students in some MOOCs may use existing ArcGIS Pro licenses and ArcGIS Online organizational accounts to complete the course content; details are provided in the first or second section.
 If your institution has access to such licenses and accounts, I encourage you to use these school accounts.
 When students use these school-based licenses and accounts, any content students build will be available after the course ends.

 9. Point Students to the "How to Be Successful" Document

 I wrote How to Succeed in an Esri MOOC for students (all students, not just those who were assigned a MOOC by an instructor) to help them be successful.